The Family Educational Rights and Privacy Act

 • Enrollment status (full-time or part-time)

-Students may withhold directory information by notifying the Director of Records and Registration /Registrar in writing within three weeks after the first day of classes for the semester in which the withholding of directory information is to take effect.
+Students may choose to withhold Directory Information by notifying the Registrar in writing within three weeks after the first day of classes for the semester in which the withholding of Directory Information is to take effect.
 Students’ requests for non-disclosure will be honored until the student requests its removal.
+(See Appendix A to access the Request to Suppress Directory/Public Information Form).

-The law provides students with the right to inspect and review information contained in their education records, to request amendment of the contents of their education records, to have hearings if the outcomes of the request are unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels to be unacceptable.
-The law also provides students with the right to inspect and review the records of disclosure of information from their education records.
-The types of education records and the custodian of each type of education record are listed in Appendix A to this policy.
-Students wishing to review their education records must make a written request to the Director of Records and Registration/Registrar, listing the item or items of interest.
+FERPA provides students with the right to inspect and review information contained in their Education Records, to request amendment of the contents of their Education Records, to have hearings if the outcomes of such a request is unsatisfactory, and to submit explanatory statements for inclusion in their files if they feel the decisions of the hearing panels to be unacceptable.
+FERPA also provides students with the right to inspect and review the records of disclosure of information from their Education Records.
+Students wishing to review their Education Records must submit a written request to the Registrar, listing the item or items of interest.

-Only records covered by the Act will be made available within forty-five days of the written request.
-Students may have copies of their records with certain exceptions: a copy of the academic record if the student has an outstanding financial obligation to the College or a transcript, original or source document that exists elsewhere.
+Only records covered by FERPA will be made available within 45 days of the College's receipt of such a written request.
+Students may obtain copies of their Education Records with certain exceptions: a copy of the academic record if the student has an outstanding financial obligation to the College or a transcript, original or source document that exists elsewhere.

-Students may not inspect and review the following, as outlined by the Act.
+Students may not inspect and review the following, as outlined in FERPA.

 1. Financial information submitted by their parents;